grafbase/extensions/cli/postgres/README.md

 # Enable queries (read operations) globally for the whole database.
 # Takes precedence over the global setting.
 Defaults to true if you omit this setting.
 enable_queries = true

+# Table allowlist: An array of table names to include in the introspection.
+# If provided, only tables in this list will be included for this schema.
+# If empty, all tables will be included (unless in the denylist).
+table_allowlist = []

+# Table denylist: An array of table names to exclude from the introspection.
+# Tables in this list will be excluded even if they appear in the allowlist.
+# This takes precedence over the table_allowlist.
+table_denylist = []

 # Configure views for this schema.
 views = {}